 Respect is an important value that is embedded in the ethos of all students in Newminster Middle School.
 Students are explicitly taught about what respect means through assemblies, the curriculum and the wide range of enrichment activities that take place.
 Respect forms a central part of our behaviour policy and shapes conversations that we have with students in relation to this.

 Tolerance of Those of Different Faiths and Beliefs

 Across Newminster Middle School we offer a culturally rich and diverse curriculum in which all major religions are studied and respected.
 We believe that tolerance is gained through knowledge and understanding.
 Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help our young people to become knowledgeable and responsible British citizens.

-Value the Importance of Identifying and combatting Extremism
+Value the Importance of Identifying and combating Extremism

 All adults working in Newminster Middle School are aware of their responsibility to safeguard and promote the welfare of every pupil, both physical and emotional, inside and outside school.
 This involves ensuring that pupils are protected from significant physical or emotional harm and that there is a positive commitment to ensure the satisfactory development and growth of the individual.
 Every member of staff recognises that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today’s society.
 We have a responsibility to protect vulnerable individuals from being radicalised or exposed to extremist views, by identifying who they are and promptly providing them with support.